Tangible Personal Property

 How is Tangible Personal Property reported and assessed in Tennessee?

 To close your County business license you must contact the County Clerk’s office.
 To close your City business license you must contact the City Finance and Revenue Office.
-A copy of the final paperwork you receive must be turned into the Assessor of Property's office.

 County property taxes are paid at the Trustee’s Office.
 931-648-5717.
 City property taxes are paid at the City Finance and Revenue Office.
 931-645-7436.
 Current year taxes can be paid beginning October 1st each year.